alphagov/govuk-content-schemas/README.md

 ### Makefile

-A `Makefile` exists which combines ties together all of these scripts.
+A `Makefile` exists which combines these scripts.
 It automatically re-generates the intermediate schema files and validates all the examples.